Arsenal miss chance to go six points clear with draw at Brentford

 The draw was a fair result and lifted Arsenal on to 57 points from 26 games, four ahead of Manchester City.

-Brentford are seventh on 40 points, four behind fifth-placed Chelsea and remain on course to qualify for European football for the first time with 12 games left.
+Brentford are seventh on 40 points, four behind fifth-placed Chelsea and remain on course to qualify for European football for the first time.

+Their coach Keith Andrew told reporters: "I'm not going to speak about that.
+There are 12 games left, but I do promise you we are going to attack every single one of them ... to see how much we can achieve this year."

 GUNNERS FIGHT BACK FROM NERVY START